nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">

 **:bulb: Tip:**
-You can edit more than one field of an assignment at a time!
+You can edit more than one field of an assignment at a time so that you can conveniently amend all spelling errors or mistakes when adding assignments!
 For example, you can key in `edit 1 n/Tutorial mod/CS2103T` to edit both the name and module code in a single command.
 </div>

 This is the table of prefixes used: